rdhananjaya/rdhananjaya.github.io/_posts/2018-09-14-trampoline-function.md

 In the example `factorial` program, `run()` is this arbitrary execution step (or the thunk).
 In our case run() will execute one step of the algorithm and jump back to the trampoline.
 Then the while loop will schedule the next step of the execution, depending on what the previous execution of `run()` returned.

+The `factorial` function in the trampolining code looks at the inputs and return one of the two instances of the Trampoline instances.